ci-group/learning_machines_robobo/examples/full_project_setup/README.md

 #### Running with hardware

-To run it with hardware, you have to set everything up in the same way as the `hardware_tutorial`, which is to say you have to confirm you're on the same (non-public) network with the phone and your laptop/desktop, and have to put the `ROS_MASTER_URI` (`http://[Adress shown on top left]:11311`) in `setup.bash`.
+To run it with hardware, you have to set everything up in the same way as the [hardware_setup](https://github.com/ci-group/learning_machines_robobo/tree/master/examples/hardware_setup), which is to say you have to confirm you're on the same (non-public) network with the phone and your laptop/desktop, and have to put the `ROS_MASTER_URI` (`http://[Adress shown on top left]:11311`) in `setup.bash`.

 After this, you can run with the flag `--hardware`.
 If you did everything correctly, you'll then see the robot move around and do a bunch of stuff.